-According to Jesus’s parable of the sower, Christianity in America represents a spiritual famine in great need of sustenance.
-Roughly 25 percent—not 70 percent—of Americans are Christians, which changes the discussion, and should cause grave concern, and the need for biblical discernment.
+Depending on how the data is assessed, it’s possible that Christianity in America represents a spiritual famine.
+Understood another way through Jesus’ parable of the sower, roughly 25 percent—not 70 percent—of Americans are genuine believers and followers of Christ, which changes the discussion, and should cause grave concern, and the need for biblical discernment.

 America’s Famine: Roughly 25 Percent, 80 Million, Are Christians